dikortis/LetsTalkETC/Episodes/Episode_9.md

 **Christian Seberino:**
-yeah okay I'll
+yes  I'll
-just I'll just say right now I've heard academics for the longest time say oh yeah functional is the future but then in the real world meaning in industry I don't necessarily see functional taking
+just I'll just say right now I've heard academics for the longest time say yeah functional is the future but then in the real world meaning in industry I don't necessarily see functional taking